Nexonous/DocBlocks/docs/Configuration.md

       - The `"name"` key is required that tells the generator the folder name to insert all the generated HTML files to.
       - Note that this feature is not supported in the current version of DocBlocks.

+Make sure that all given directories are relative to the configuration file.

 ## Example configuration file

 ```json